 Microsoft has introduced the SmartScreen feature which has over time delivered over a billion blocks to potentially dangerous downloads.
 To help better protect consumers from malware in Internet Explorer, Microsoft has introduced a rating called Download Reputation.
-SmartScreen Application or Download Reputation in IE will help users distinguish between well-known downloads and those that are a higher risk to their computers.
+SmartScreen Application or Download Reputation in Edge or IE will help users distinguish between well-known downloads and those that are a higher risk to their computers.

 Windows SmartScreen or Download Reputation

-Internet Explorer provides the first download manager with integrated SmartScreen malware protection and introduces SmartScreen download reputation.
+Microsoft Edge and Internet Explorer provides a download manager with integrated SmartScreen malware protection and introduces SmartScreen download reputation.
 SmartScreen Download Reputation is a groundbreaking browser feature that uses reputation data to remove unnecessary warnings for well-known files, and show more severe warnings when the download has a higher risk of being malicious.

-The feature has now been improved upon and enhanced in Internet Explorer.
-The SmartScreen Filter now dynamically determines, whether a website is dangerous or not, by pinging remote servers each time a user tries to reach a web page.
+The feature has now been improved upon and enhanced.
+The SmartScreen Filter now dynamically determines whether a website is dangerous or not, by pinging remote servers each time a user tries to reach a web page.

-The feature thus warns users if they visit a known or a suspected website and then prevent any downloads from that site or prevent the site from injecting malicious code.
+The feature thus warns users if they visit a known or suspected website and then prevents any downloads from that site or prevents the site from injecting malicious code.

 SmartScreen’s malware protection focuses on identifying and blocking sites on the web that are distributing malicious software.
 As a reputation-based feature, SmartScreen can block new threats from existing malicious sites, even if those threats are not yet blocked by traditional anti-virus or anti-malware signatures.
 In this way, the SmartScreen filter complements traditional anti-virus products by providing additional dimensions for both identification and protection.
 For comprehensive protection from malware, we highly recommend that users also install traditional anti-virus products and keep them up to date.

 Users today are often conditioned to ignore generic warnings that are shown for every download.
 Other browsers show the same warning whether a file is an extremely common program or a piece of malware created literally minutes ago.

 Internet Explorer is the only browser that uses download reputation to help users make safety decisions.
 SmartScreen Download Reputation allows IE to remove warnings for commonly downloaded programs and show actionable warnings for programs that are higher risk.